+Kerela state has mainly two seasons namely summer and mansoon seasons.
 The south west monsoon (starting from June and extending up to the middle of October) and the north east monsoon (starting from the middle of October and extending up to November) are prevalent in the catchments and ayacut area of the project.
 At an average, the south west monsoon provides 65% and north east monsoon 30% of the annual precipitation.
 The remaining 5% occurs as the non seasonal showers.
 As the temperature of the area rarely exceeds 35 °C, neither an extreme hot nor cold is felt in the locality.
 The area receives sufficiently heavy down pours averaging to about 2800mm.
-High humidity rate is experienced in the area.

-3.1.1.7 Crop
+3.1.1.3 Topography and Geology of the Area